beefyfinance/beefy-blog/content/articles/beefy-v2-beta-launch.en.md

 title = "The Beefy v2 Beta Launch is here for the Cowmoonity to try"

 +++
-Beefy has grown many orders of magnitude since its release on Binance Smart Chain back in September 2020.
+Beefy has grown hugely since its release on Binance Smart Chain back in September 2020.
 We’re extremely proud of its increasing numbers in TVL, revenue, users, and chains.
 But with a growing platform comes different needs.
 The team has been working hard to provide a UI that adapts to our new multi-chain user base.

 Now it’s simple to see investment opportunities not only on the chain you are connected to but on all Beefy-supported blockchains too.
 For example, with Beefy v2, you can filter for stablecoins and see every vault available across 9 different chains.
 With Beefy v2, you’re totally connected to the whole DeFi ecosystem with the touch of a few buttons.